Windows Update Is Stuck Error Fix

 The first thing you should do is reboot your computer to see if Windows Update gets back to normal.
 Sometimes a reboot is all a stuck app or service needs.
 However, if that doesn’t work, you’ll need to perform some advanced cleanup.

 The easiest way to fix a non-responding Windows Update is to delete all temporary files that are preventing Windows Update from running as it should.
-You can do it with the help of Easy PC Optimizer, an advanced Windows optimization, repair and clean-up tool.
-Simply follow these steps:
+You can do it with the help of our recommended Windows repair tool.

 How to Fix a Stuck Windows Update Manually